mingyen066/Cuda-PyTorch-Installation-Guide/README.md

 ```bash
 nvcc -V
 ```
-you can see the response:
+You can see the response:
 ```bash
 nvcc: NVIDIA (R) Cuda compiler driver
 Copyright (c) 2005-2018 NVIDIA Corporation